ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+&quot; Ruu at the first fire ?&quot;
+&quot; Yes, sa, and would ha&#x27; run soona
+had I knowed it com in&#x27;.&quot;
+&quot; If our soldiers wero all liko you
+traitors might havo broken up tho Gov­
+ernment without resistance.&quot;
+&quot; Yes, sa; dar would hab been no help
+for it.
+1 wouldn&#x27;t put my life in do scale
+gainst any Gobcrnmout dat ever exist­
+ed, for no Gobernment could mako up
+do loss.&quot;
 &quot; Do you think your company would
 have missed you if jou had bcen killed?&quot;
 &quot;Maybe not, sa; a dead white man